HASwitchPlate/openHASP-docs/docs/getting-started.md

 It is okay for getting started, for small project where speed is not needed or when you have one at hand.

 !!! warning "Tip"
-    Advanced users can [build and compile](../compiling) custom configurations using PlatformIO, however this is not currently supported.
+    Advanced users can build and compile custom configurations using PlatformIO [locally](../compiling/local.md) or [online with Gitpod](../compiling/gitpod.md), however this is not currently supported.

 ## Recommended Display